Digital Futures Strategic Research Programme

-The Digital Futures Strategic Research Program is illustrated by the matrix to the right.
-The Program is structured around four societal contexts, which are the rows of the matrix.
+The Digital Futures Strategic Research Programme is illustrated by the matrix below.
+The programme is structured around four societal contexts, which are the rows of the matrix.
 These contexts are areas in which industry and society see opportunities and face challenges at the same time.
 The columns indicate the three main scientific and technological research themes forming the foundation of the digital transformation.

-Engineering education is the fourth societal context.
+- Educational Transformation is the fourth societal context.
 Modern digital technologies, AI and access to data provide new opportunities to develop education and ways of learning.
-Therefore, research on technology enhanced learning and evidence-based development of curricula, education tools and pedagogics are essential components within this context.
+Therefore, research on technology-enhanced learning and evidence-based development of curricula, education tools and pedagogics are essential components within this context.

-Cooperate is the second research theme.
-An observation is that systems are to an ever-increasing degree distributed and interconnected; creating new opportunities, but also increasing design and implementation complexity.
-Although decisions and operations may be distributed, the system components need to be cooperatively designed to ensure flexibility, efficiency and resilience.
-Furthermore, technology should support the collaboration between humans, and between humans and intelligent systems, calling for novel abstractions and modes of interaction.
+- Cooperate is the second research theme.
+An observation is that systems are to an ever-growing degree interconnected and cooperating; creating new opportunities, but also increasing design and implementation complexity.
+Decisions and operations will be distributed, but the systems need to cooperate or even be cooperatively designed to enhance flexibility, efficiency and resilience.
+Furthermore, how can new technology best support the collaboration between humans, and between humans and intelligent systems?

-The third research theme is learn, which is on how to extract information from data that makes systems smart and adaptive or even autonomous.
-Since generation and storage of data will often be distributed, there is a strong need for efficient distributed data analytics.
-A fundamental understanding on how machine learning algorithms extract information from data is still missing, and the impact of the data on the learning process and the resulting bias is hardly understood.
+- The third research theme is Learn, which is on how to extract information from data that makes systems smart and adaptive or even autonomous.
+Since the generation and storage of data will often be distributed, there is a strong need for efficient distributed data analytics.
+A fundamental understanding of how machine learning algorithms extract information from data is still missing, and the impact of the data on the learning process and the resulting bias is hardly understood.
 This gives rise to questions concerning legal safeguards and the rule of law.